Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 * Storage structure of OneFlow model

-* Part of the initialization technique of the model
+* How to finetune and extend model

-## Use get_variable to create/access object of model parameters
+## Use get_variable to create/obtain model parameters object

-We can use `oneflow.get_variable` to create or obtain an object.
-This object could used for submitting information with global job function.
-When calling the port of `OneFlow.CheckPoint`.
-This object also will be store automatically or recover from storage devices.
+We can use `oneflow.get_variable` to create or obtain an object, this object can be used to interact with information in global job functions.
+When calling the interface of `OneFlow.CheckPoint`.
+This object will also be stored automatically or recovered from storage devices.

-Because of these characters, the object create by `get_variable` always used in store model parameters.In fact, there are many high levels ports in OneFlow like `oneflow.layers.conv2d`.
-We use `get_variable` to create model parameters.
+Because of this feature, the object created by `get_variable` is used to store model parameters.
+In fact, there are many high levels interface in OneFlow (like `oneflow.layers.conv2d`).
+We use `get_variable` to create model parameters internally.

-### Process of get_variable get/create object
+### Process of get_variable create/obtain object

-`Get_variable`  need a specified `name`.
-This parameter will be named when create a object.
+`Get_variable`  requires a specified `name` as the identity of the created object.

-If the` name` value is existing in the program, then get_variable will get the existing object and return.
+If the ` name` value already existed in the program, then get_variable will get the existing object and return.

-If the` name` value is not existing in the program, then get_variable will create a blob object and return.
+If the ` name` value doesn't exist in the program, `get_variable` will create a blob object  internally and return.

 ### Use get_variable create object